Other links:

 • Process of selection and admission

-Ph.D. admission will be based on a written test at the Ashoka University campus in Sonepat, followed by a personal interview.
+Ph.D. admission will be based on a written test, followed by a personal interview

-The duration, number of questions and weightage of the sections included in the admission test will also be released at this time.
+The duration, number of questions and weightage of the sections included in the admission test will be released soon.
 Candidates are requested to carefully go through the syllabus and prepare accordingly.

 Structure of the admission test